1Password/for-open-source/README.md

 ### GestaltJS

-Gesatlt is a batteries-included and opinionated Javascript framework for building web, mobile, and desktop apps.
+Gestalt is a batteries-included and opinionated Javascript framework for building web, mobile, and desktop apps.

 https://github.com/gestaltjs